loverdos/aquarium/doc/manual/source/devguide.rst

 - ``mvn install``: To compile Aquarium and run the tests.
-This will also create the file ``target/aquarium-<ver>-jar-with-dependencies.jar`` which can be used to start Aquarium from the command line
+This will also create the file ``target/aquarium-<ver>-jar-with-dependencies.jar`` which can be used to start Aquarium from the command line.
+To skip the tests while compiling, run ``mvn install --skipTests=true``.
 - ``mvn deploy``:  To deploy the Aquarium libraries to the remote Maven repository
 - ``mvn release:prepare``, ``mvn release:perform``: To prepare a release,
   tag a new version and start the next development version